 This historical lecture includes rare footage of the Squalus salvage efforts when the submarine was lifted from over 100 feet of water to be reconditioned and put back into service as the USS Sailfish, which Mr. McLees served aboard during the war effort.

 Gerald C. McLees, who came from a farm in Richmond, Kansas, volunteered for submarine duty and never looked back.
-Despite his experience on the USS Squalus (80th Anniversary this year), he remained committed to the submarine service.
+Despite his experience on the USS Squalus (this year marks the 83th anniversary), he remained committed to the submarine service.

 SEE A VIDEO PREVIEW TO "A SURVIVOR'S STORY" BELOW THE PHOTOS